joshgreenberg8/gold-refining-output-modeling/README.md

 # gold-refining-output-modeling

-This repository contains an analysis and model created as part of a coursework project.
+This repository contains an analysis and model created as part of a coursework project, simulating how machine learning could be applied to a business case.

 The objective of the project was to prepare a prototype of a machine learning model for a customer.
 The company develops efficiency solutions for heavy industry.